bibanon/tubeup/README.md

 * If you've already downloaded some videos, unless you delete the video youtube-dl will not redownload it and will output nothing.
 * Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
 We don't want duplicates, do we?
 * Some videos are copyright blocked in certain countries.
-Use the proxy option to use a proxy to bypass this.
+Use the proxy or torrenting/privacy VPN option to use a proxy to bypass this.
+Sweden and Germany are good countried to bypass geo-restrrictions.
+* Upload taking forever?
+Getting s3 throttling on upload?
+Tubeup has specifically been tailored to wait the longest possible time before failing, and we've never seen a S3 outage that outlasted the insane wait times set in Tubeup.

 ## Credits